JuliaLang/julia/doc/stdlib/libc.rst

    You may not need to call ``msync``\ , because synchronization is performed at intervals automatically by the operating system.
 However, you can call this directly if, for example, you are concerned about losing the result of a long-running calculation.

 .. variable:: MS_ASYNC
+              MS_SYNC
+              MS_INVALIDATE

    ..
 Docstring generated from Julia source

-   Enum constant for :func:`msync`\ .
-See your platform man page for details. (not available on Windows).

-.. variable:: MS_SYNC

-   ..
-Docstring generated from Julia source

-   Enum constant for :func:`msync`\ .
-See your platform man page for details. (not available on Windows).

-.. variable:: MS_INVALIDATE

-   ..
-Docstring generated from Julia source

-   Enum constant for :func:`msync`\ .
+   Enum constants for :func:`msync`\ .
 See your platform man page for details. (not available on Windows).